 If you’d like to find out more about me, my writing, or my crazy yoyo dieting, don’t hesitate to get in touch at firstname.lastname@example.org.

 Are you considering trying a vegan diet?
-Check out my blog post on why I tried veganism for a week and how it made me feel.
+Check out my blog on why I tried a vegan diet for a week and how it made me feel.